Microsoft to lay off about 3% of its workforce

-Microsoft says it is laying off nearly 3% of its entire workforce.
+Microsoft began laying off nearly 3% of its entire workforce Tuesday, its largest mass layoff in more than two years.

 The tech giant didn't disclose the total amount of lost jobs but it will amount to about 6,000 people.